Entry formalities in Colombia

 - Is proof of exit required?
 The Colombian authorities require proof of exit from Colombian territory during a tourist trip, within the legal duration of the authorized stay.

-- What proof should be presented?
-A confirmed reservation for a means of transportation out of Colombia, such as a return or onward plane ticket to another destination, or a bus ticket to Ecuador, a neighboring country.
-Please note that a flight from Ecuador to Bolivia (for example) does not qualify.
-Proof of exit must be from Colombia itself.
+- What proof do I need?
+A confirmed reservation for transportation outside Colombia, such as a return or onward ticket to another destination, or a bus ticket to neighboring Ecuador.
+Please note that a flight from Ecuador to Bolivia (for example) does not work.
+Proof of exit must be made from Colombia itself.

 - Is there a time constraint?
 Yes, the exit date must NOT be after the end of the authorized stay (see stamp in the passport).
 It is generally 90 days for citizens of the European Union.

 - What should I do if I'm traveling without a specific plan?
-If you're going on a long trip, without knowing when you'll leave Colombia, there's a good chance you'll only have an entrance ticket.
-For the exit ticket, go to BestOnwardTicket and book a ticket valid for 48 hours for €15 through an official agency, which will then be automatically canceled after 48 hours.
+If you're on a long-haul trip and don't know when you'll be leaving Colombia, chances are you'll only have the entry ticket.
+For the exit ticket, go to BestOnwardTicket and book a ticket valid for 48 hours for €15 via an official agency, then automatically cancelled after 48 hours.

 - What are the risks?
-The Colombian authorities AND the airline company may check your proof of exit when you board the plane.
-If you fail to present this, you may be denied boarding by the airline or refused entry by the Colombian immigration service and forced to leave the country immediately (back to square one).
+The Colombian authorities AND the airline at the time of boarding may check the proof of exit.
+Failure to do so may result in the airline refusing to allow you to board, or in you not passing through the Colombian migration service and having to leave the country immediately (back to square one).

 - Departure tax (if staying for more than 60 days): if you plan to stay in Colombia for more than 60 days, please note that you may be asked to pay an exit tax when you leave at the airport.
 This tax must be paid at the baggage check-in counter for an amount of 110,000 COP, in cash or by credit card.
 This tax is sometimes included in airline tickets, so be sure to check.